About the Better Together Fund

 -Other needs we cannot anticipate until we face them

-- $10,000 to Pulse of Orlando to develop a plan and strategy to formalize the LGBTQ Alliance.
+- $10,000 to Pulse of Orlando to develop a plan and strategy to formalize the One Orlando Alliance.

-- $10,000 to Pulse of Orlando to provide on-going technical assistance to implement the strategy for the LGBTQ Alliance.
+- $10,000 to Pulse of Orlando to provide on-going technical assistance to implement the strategy for the One Orlando Alliance.

 - $50,000 to the Friends Talking Faith radio show with The Three Wise Guys to talk about how members of the community have been personally transformed by the events at Pulse and a series of community conversations to spread the stories.